 In Avis Rent-a-Car System v.
 Aguilar, 529 U.S. 1138 (2000), the Supreme Court declined to review a ruling by the California Supreme Court allowing an injunction prohibiting an employee of Avis Rent-a-Car from uttering derogatory remarks about Latino co-employees.

-Drivers sue Avis for harassing comments
+Drivers sue Avis for harassing comments by coworker

 The case began when Oscar Aguilar and 16 other Latino drivers sued Avis for employment discrimination based on the harassing comments of fellow employee John Lawrence.